-For information governance (IG) professionals, reacting to and protecting an organization is nothing new as information is a critical asset of any organization, but they can also help ensure the organization has a defensible plan in place in the event of litigation in an era of increasingly higher levels of regulatory compliance standards, and risk of spoliation for destruction of data.
+For an information governance (IG) professional, reacting to and protecting an organization is nothing new as information is a critical asset of any organization.
+However, in an era of increasingly higher levels of regulatory compliance standards and risk of spoliation for the destruction of data, they can also help ensure the organization has a legal defensibility defensible plan in place in the event of litigation.
 Below are the five things organizations can do to improve the legal defensibility of your organization.

-With changing regulations remember, it’s no longer about best universal practices, it is becoming an environment of “what legal regulations apply in the location of my data.”
+With changing regulations, it’s no longer about best universal practices; it is about becoming an environment of “what legal regulations apply in the location of my data.”
 What legal and regulatory obligations does your organization have?
 There are many resources for that including legal and compliance.
-Join an association that regulates privacy, spend your time on bulletin boards such as information from all aspects of information governance that include regulatory, privacy, security, risk, compliance.
+Join an association that regulates privacy, and spend your time on bulletin boards such as information from all aspects of information governance that include regulation, privacy, security, risk, and compliance.
 Keep in touch with peers and colleagues in the industry.
 Attend association events.
-There is a myriad of ways to collect information and research what your organization may be required to keep and respond to issues or concerns.
+As an information governance professional, there are myriad ways to collect information and research what your organization may be required to keep and respond to issues or concerns.

-How an organization preserves information and assets associated with legal action is crucial to a defensible position.
-IG experts recommend ensuring a holds process is in place, and that would also include part of your litigation or regulatory response team planning.
-Identifying trigger events, defining the scope of legal action, implementing the hold, who receives notices, enforcement, and preserving the information is all part of a solid process.
-It is also important to understand that legal understands and endorses the process.
-Make sure you have the right time in place, including in-house or outside counsel, IT, Risk Management and of course information.
+How an organization preserves information and assets associated with legal action is crucial to a legal defensibility position.
+Information governance experts recommend ensuring a holds process is in place, and that would also include part of your litigation or regulatory response team planning.
+Identifying trigger events, defining the scope of legal action, implementing the hold, who receives notices, enforcing, and preserving the information are all part of a solid process.
+It is also important to understand that the legal understands and endorses the process.
+Make sure you have the right time in place, including in-house or outside counsel, IT, Risk Management, and of course information.
 Failure to manage legal holds can lead to spoliation or adverse instructions (Zubulake).

-Identifying technical stakeholders to create a defensible position is crucial to defending against litigation.
-IT departments and IG professionals typically have the knowledge and access to all relevant information inside the organization.
+Identifying technical stakeholders to create a legal defensibility position is crucial to defending against litigation.
+IT departments and information governance professionals typically have the knowledge and access to all relevant information inside the organization.
 Further, if data is stored outside of the network, understanding how information is accessed and stored is crucial.
 Vendors may be able to assist with the legal hold process, so ensuring their capabilities and confidentiality are understood is important.

 Robin Athlyn Thompson is a double lifetime-achievement award winner for her subject matter expertise in information as an asset, including Cyber Security, eDiscovery, Information Governance, and corporate buying teams.
 She is a leading industry micro-influencer and was the recipient of the first ACEDS lifetime achievement award for her groundbreaking work in identifying emerging buyers, was honored by the Executive Women’s Forum as a woman of influence in Risk Management.
 She blends practitioner work on MDL litigation and governance, with sales and marketing experience today as a market strategist and brand manager.